suitsnap/Islander/CommandsList.md

 ### Root commands (without subcommands):

+/inspect_player - Retrieves and displays information about a specific playerr using the MCC Island API!
+Options: [username - string {R}]

 /ping - Details about the bot's ping through both the client and the websocket.
 Options: [websocket - boolean]

 /begin_vote - Creates a vote for the next game in a tournament.
 Options: [title - string {R}, duration - integer {R}, ending - string {R}, role - role]